First published in Positively Positive in June 2018.

 If you’re needing help, these resources may help you:

-Do you need help seeing the bigger picture in your struggles?
+Do you need help seeing the bigger picture or purpose in your struggles?
 Read here to find out more in my article The Gift in the Struggle: How to Find Your Purpose in the Pattern of Your Most Difficult Challenges.

-Are you a Changemaker?
-Check out my 10 Rules for Heart-Centered Changemakers.
+Are you a changemaker?
+Check out my manifesto called 10 Rules for Heart-Centered Changemakers.

 Do you need help finding your unique path and purpose?
-Get your FREE eBook PATHFINDING: How to Find Your Inspired Path & Purpose: Click here to find out how.
+Get your FREE eBook PATHFINDING: How to Find Your Inspired Path & Purpose: Click here to download now.

 In service to helping you live your brightest life,